logzio/logz-docs/_source/user-guide/distributed-tracing/jaeger-drilldown.md

 ### Overview & purpose

+Drilldown links help you go straight to the related logs whenever you identify an issue in your traces and spans and see a need to investigate it further.
+They are a powerful observability tool that gives you context and visibility into the logs that coincided with the Tracing events.

 ### Accessing drilldowns from your main account

+The drilldown configuration is saved at the log account (Main account) level and is only accessible for the account in which you created it.

+Drilldown correlation links are saved at  THE LOGGING ACCOUNT LEVEL

 ### Configuring Jaeger drilldowns

+#### User interface - understanding the fields in the drilldown configuration

+UI modal - **Start from --> Lead to**
+Phase 1: Jaeger interface - Note: This functionality will be expanded to all product UIs, across the Logz.io Observability Platform

 #### Add a drilldown link